tsuyama1990/ac-cdd/README.md

 *   **🛡️ Committee of Code Auditors**
     *   No more "LGTM" based on loose checks.
-    *   An automated **Committee of Auditors** (powered by Aider/Fast Model) performs strict, multi-pass code reviews.
+    *   An automated **Committee of Auditors** (3 independent auditors, each reviewing 2 times) performs strict, multi-pass code reviews.
-    *   The system iteratively fixes issues (using Aider/Smart Model) until the code passes strict quality gates.
+    *   The system iteratively fixes issues (using Jules via session resumption) until the code passes all auditors' quality gates.
+    *   **Total: 6 audit-fix cycles** per development cycle for maximum code quality.

 *   **🔒 Secure Sandboxed Execution**
     *   **Fully Remote Architecture**: All code execution, testing, and AI-based fixing happens inside a secure, ephemeral **E2B Sandbox**.